sonabv/CURD_Operation/README.md

 SYSTEM REQUIREMENTS

-Eclipse Enterprise Edition
+1.Eclipse Enterprise Edition
-Apache Tomcat Server
+2.Apache Tomcat Server
-Mysql Server
+3.Mysql Server

 STEPS TO CREATE DATABASE

-Open mvc.sql
+1.Open mvc.sql
-Execute the queries in your mysql.
+2.Execute the queries in your mysql.

 STEPS TO IMPORT PROJECT INTO ECLIPSE

-Import the CURD_Operation directory into the eclipse workspace.
+1.Import the CURD_Operation directory into the eclipse workspace.
-Traverse from /CURD_Operation/src/main/java/Model/Registration.java
+2.Traverse from /CURD_Operation/src/main/java/Model/Registration.java
-Here in line number 17 and 18, provide your mysql username and password.
+3.Here in line number 17 and 18, provide your mysql username and password.

 STEPS TO RUN THE PROJECT

-Right click on the project.
+1.Right click on the project.
-Select Run As..
+2.Select Run As..
-Select Run On Server.
+3.Select Run On Server.
-On the pop up window select the server and click on finish.
+4.On the pop up window select the server and click on finish.
-The project will run on the browser.
+5.The project will run on the browser.